High Court’s severe affront to justice by HHJ Pelling KC

 Table of Contents

-ToggleJudicial corruption and 3 lies by 3 stooges
+ToggleJudicial corruption and 3 lies by the 3 stooges

 Judicial corruption violates not only the rights of victims, but also the State’s treaty-based human rights obligations and international law, eroding democracy, defeating judicial propriety with nepotism and third party influence, undermining the rule of English law, justice and the public trust.